Site History

 How It Started

-Then one day I came across a site called Mew's Hangout, at the time located at http://www.mypokekitty.homestead.com, and it was love at first sight.
-It had all sorts of fun content, fake Pokémon, no advertisements, and just generally struck me as a much better site than all the forgettable ones I'd been to before.
+Then, one day, I came across a site called Mew's Hangout, at the time located at http://www.mypokekitty.homestead.com.
+It was another amateur fansite by a kid - but this one was love at first sight.
+It had all sorts of fun content, fake Pokémon, no advertisements; I wasted hours exploring all the pages and loving every minute of it.
 And the owner lived in Japan, which clearly made her cool and knowledgeable.
 This was the site that made me start dreaming of one day having my own Pokémon website.
-I started mentally making up sections to put on my website in my free time, word for word; I can't say at the time I really expected I would ever actually make that website, however, so at the time it was just another one of my things-I-kind-of-wanted-to-do-sometime (as a child I was also going to write several books, for example).
+I started mentally making up sections to put on my website in my free time, word for word - but I can't say at the time I really expected I would actually make that website.
+There were many things I kind of wanted to do sometime, like the several books I wanted to write, without ever really doing anything about it; initially, it was just another one of those.

-However, I didn't actually write any of the sections just yet, and I forgot about my plans to make a Pokémon site for a while, partly out of laziness and partly because I vaguely realized that my site wasn't quite the quality of stuff like Mew's Hangout at this point.
-Eventually, however, I decided I still wanted to do this, asked Dad how to make colors and a sidebar menu, and created my first table layout.
-I made some sections, all with different eye-hurting background colors (I had no idea how to include the menu on every page so I didn't), and finally the site was launched on November 2nd 2002, at the URL http://www.vilhjalmur.com/butterfree.
-As I had previously coined the alias "Butterfree" to use in the Mew's Hangout guestbook, I extremely originally titled it Butterfree's Pokémon Site.
+In the end, my plans for this languished before I ever got around to writing the content, possibly partly because I vaguely realized that my clunky text-only navigation tree wasn't quite of the same caliber as something like Mew's Hangout at this point.
+Eventually, however, I decided I still wanted to do this, asked my dad how to make colors and a sidebar menu, and created my first table layout.
+I made some pages, all with different eye-hurting background colors (I had no idea how to include the menu on every page so I didn't), and finally the site was launched on November 2nd 2002, at the URL http://www.vilhjalmur.com/butterfree.
+As I had previously begun to use the alias "Butterfree" in the Mew's Hangout guestbook, I extremely originally titled it Butterfree's Pokémon Site.

-I excitedly told everybody in the aforementioned guestbook about my new site (it had turned into more of a chatroom than a guestbook by that point - it was more or less my second home with all the fun people there, some of whom I am still in contact with), and they all loved it.
-Then I continued adding sections to the site, updating my silly fanfic, etc., and basically, to make a long story short, I'm still doing it to this day.
+I excitedly told everybody in the aforementioned guestbook about my new site (it had turned into more of a chatroom than a guestbook by that point; I'm still in contact with some of the people I got to know there), and they all loved it and became my first visitors.
+Then I continued adding sections to the site, updating my silly fanfic, etc., and to make a long story short, I'm still doing it to this day.

 Noteworthy Changes, Additions and Dates